 First Things First

-It is important to be aware about the basic requirements before you grab your camera and set off on your adventure.
+It is important to be aware of the basic requirements before you grab your camera and set off on your adventure.
 To reduce any possibility of shaky pictures while shooting and avoiding blurry shots, you will need a tripod to suit your camera.
+If you feel the need to polish your photography skills before you get started, you can find some tips here.

 Also, since night time shooting involves low light.
 Equip yourself with a camera that offers manual adjustment of the exposure.
 This will make sure that you do not end up with dark shots.
 A DSLR (Digital Single Lens Relfex) or an SLR (Single Lens Relfex) camera offer these features.